portellam/deploy-VFIO/README.md

         * Select a host VGA boot device at GRUB menu.   (**Auto-Xorg** [1] is recommended)
         * Creates up to three menu entries (for first three installed and latest Linux kernels), and **select default boot entry.**
         * Appends to GRUB: **'/etc/grub.d/proxifiedScripts/custom'**
-        * Outputs to logfile, for future reference by updater.
     * **Static**
         * bind all passthrough devices to **vfio-pci** and **pci-stub** (GRUB), or **vfio-pci** only (system files).
         * Append to GRUB or system files:   **'/etc/default/grub'**, or **'/etc/initramfs-tools/modules'**, **'/etc/modules'**, and **'/etc/modprobe.d/*'**.
-* Checks for existing VFIO setup, prompt user to uninstall setup, reboot, and try again to continue.

 ## Credits
 **[1]:** https://github.com/portellam/Auto-Xorg